 We Cannot Predict the Future

-It doesn’t matter how well an investment vehicle has done in the past.
-It’s like flipping a coin.
+It doesn’t matter much how well an investment vehicle has done in the past.
+It’s almost like flipping a coin.
 Twenty heads in a row doesn’t mean the next toss will be a head.

 Slim pickings, huh?